-In my 30 years practicing law, I have had the privilege of representing many nurses and healthcare professionals in their workers comp claims.
-Recently, there have been many reports uncovering the staggering injury rates for nurses.
-There are few things that all workers in the nursing field should know when it comes to on the job nursing injuries.
+In my 30 plus years practicing law, I have had the pleasure of representing many nurses and healthcare professionals in their workers’ compensation claims, some of the most difficult times in their lives.
+Given the ongoing pandemic, nurses continue to be one of the most essential front-line occupations in our country.
+In addition to those risk factors, there have been many reports uncovering the staggering injury rates for nurses.
+There are few things that all workers in the nursing field should know when it comes to injuries at work.

 Approximately 35,000 back and other injuries occur among nursing employees every year, severe enough that they have to miss work.
 Many of these injuries occur from the daily activity of lifting or moving patients.